Gaivile/grayscale/README.md

-# Grayscale
+# Grayscale/Inverted
-Converts image into grayscale.
+Converts image into grayscale or inverted (opposite-colored) picture.

-Prompts user to choose a file, creates a grayscale of given image, saves it with a new filename.
+Prompts user to choose a file, creates a grayscale or an inversion of given image, saves it with a new filename.